TVXQ: 2008–2009: Japanese breakthrough and international success with Mirotic

 In August 2008, TVXQ returned to Korea to prepare for the release of their fourth Korean album, Mirotic.
 The group assumed more creative control in this album compared to their last Korean releases: Yunho wrote the rap for several tracks, Junsu and Changmin wrote the lyrics to two tracks and Jaejoong and Yoochun recorded their own solo tracks.
 Mirotic was slated to be released on September 24, 2008, but due to an unprecedented amount of pre-orders, the release was postponed to September 26.
 The album entered the charts at number one and sold over 110,000 copies in one week, setting a new record.
 The album's lead single "Mirotic" became TVXQ's most successful single of their career.
-The song won a total of nine number-one trophies on Korean music programs The Music Trend, Music Bank, and M!
-Countdown, and was touted by international critics as a staple song of K-pop.
+The song won a total of nine number-one trophies on Korean music programs Inkigayo, Music Bank, and M Countdown, and was touted by international critics as a staple song of K-pop.
 Mirotic has sold over 600,000 copies, the first Korean album in six years to surpass half a million sales in South Korea.

 In October 2008, TVXQ released the Japanese version of "Mirotic", which topped the Oricon, breaking a record that the group had set with their previous single.
 TVXQ were the first Korean group to attend the Japanese New Year Eve's music festival Kōhaku Uta Gassen, and their invitation to the event was considered one of the biggest highlights of their Japanese music career.
 In January 2009, the group released their twenty-fifth Japanese single "Bolero / Kiss the Baby Sky / Wasurenaide", which was another number one single for the group.
 "Bolero" was used as the theme song for the Japanese film Dance Subaru, and TVXQ also made brief cameo appearances in the film.
 In February 2009, the group kicked off their third international tour, the 3rd Asia Tour: Mirotic, which went through five cities in Asia.

 TVXQ released their fourth Japanese album The Secret Code in March 2009 and it debuted at number two on the Oricon.
 It managed to sell over 317,000 copies in Japan, earning a platinum certification.
 From May to July 2009, TVXQ went on their fourth headlining Japanese tour, the 4th Live Tour 2009: The Secret Code, which consisted of 21 shows to an audience of 279,500 people.
 The last two shows of the tour were at the Tokyo Dome, making TVXQ the first Korean group to perform at the venue.
 The concert's DVD, which was released in September 2009, pre-sold 107,000 copies and ultimately sold more than 353,000 copies.
 A number-one seller, TVXQ were the first foreign artist in twenty years to peak at first place on the Oricon's DVD rankings.